Choose Your Path

 Program pacing & flexible completion

-The program is designed to be completed within approximately six (6) months.
+The program is designed to be completed within approximately 12 months.

 Extended enrolment

-If a student remains active beyond the twelve-month completion window (for example, due to delayed practicum start or extended program pacing), an Extended Enrolment Fee of $500 + HST per additional month applies.
+If a student remains active beyond the twelve-month completion window, an Extended Enrolment Fee of $500 + HST per additional month applies.

-This supports continued access to Brightspace and institutional learning platforms, practicum coordination and documentation oversight, and ongoing administrative tracking and evaluation support.
-Extended enrolment fees apply only where the student elects to extend their completion timeline beyond the standard program window.
+This supports continued access to Brightspace and institutional learning platforms, practicum coordination, documentation oversight, and ongoing administrative tracking.

 Good financial standing